 Note that the methods shared in these resources differ from the sacred Orthodox practice of praying with icons.
 Some of the principles may be the same, but the Eastern Church’s theology of images is foundationally different from the Western Church’s (both Catholic and Protestant).

-Advent Word Studies (The Bible Project): Many Protestant churches that celebrate Advent organize their worship services for the season around four major biblical themes (one for each Sunday): Peace, Hope, Joy, and Love.
+Advent Word Studies (The Bible Project): Many Protestant churches that celebrate Advent organize their worship services for the season around four major biblical themes (one for each Sunday): Hope, Peace, Joy, and Love.
 These are the names, for example, of the four candles of the Advent wreath.

 These words are bandied about a lot during December, and not just by religious people.
 The world often talks about them in generic ways, but Christian peace, Christian hope, Christian joy, and Christian love are distinct.
 This month The Bible Project is releasing four animated videos that explore some of the ways the biblical authors, writing in Hebrew and Greek, used these words, and why they are essential aspects of the gospel.
-The first two videos are already out, and the next two will be released soon.

 First Sunday of Advent: Hope (Yakhal):